Dogs of War (album)

-Dogs of War is the twelfth studio album by the heavy metal band Saxon, released in 1995.
+Dogs of War is the twelfth studio album by British heavy metal band Saxon, released in 1995.
 It was the last album with Graham Oliver before he was fired.

-Released in September 1995, 'Dogs of War' marked a period of changes for Saxon, both in their sound and lineup.
-The band began to flirt more intensely with Hard Rock and had on the album the last appearance of Graham Oliver as a member of the classic formation, as the guitarist was expelled from Saxon for leading the sale of a 1980 live album without permission of the other members, having obtained all the profit from the sale of the bootleg.
-Even 'Dogs of War' was re-released in 2009 with bonus tracks from this show.
+Released in September 1995, Dogs of War marked a period of changes for Saxon, both in their sound and lineup.
+The band began to flirt more intensely with hard rock and had on the album the last appearance of Graham Oliver as a member of the classic formation, as the guitarist was expelled from Saxon for leading the sale of a 1980 live album without permission of the other members, having obtained all the profit from the sale of the bootleg.
+Even Dogs of War was re-released in 2009 with bonus tracks from this show.